 Your Contura fireplace is intended to produce secondary heating for the accommodation.
+The appliance is for intermittent burning only.
 It is important that the correct amount of wood is used, especially when lighting.
 If you are lighting the fire for the first time, you should use a set of scales to see how much 1.7 kg kindling is.
 Also check what the normal and maximum weights look like.